mmorselli/Joy2OpenVR/README.md

 Interface to [OpenVR Input Emulator](https://github.com/matzman666/OpenVR-InputEmulator) to translate any Direct Input controllers commands into VR Controller commands, used, for example, to play VR Games with Cabela TopShot Elite equipped with a Vive Trackers

 ## 2018/28/11
-## ~~with newer SteamVR versions you should use this Input Emulator release: https://github.com/sharkyh20/OpenVR-InputEmulator
+ ~~with newer SteamVR versions you should use this Input Emulator release: https://github.com/sharkyh20/OpenVR-InputEmulator~~

-# client_commandline.exe does not currently work with current versions of SteamVR.
+# client_commandline.exe does not actually work with current versions of SteamVR.
 Waiting for a working version...

 # Usage